-With so many styles of budgeting, it can be hard to find the method that’s right for you.
-Fortunately, the envelope budgeting method is an easy and straightforward way to curb your spending and save money— regardless of your income and long term financial goals.
-Also known as the cash envelope system (or just the envelope system), this style of budgeting allows you to control where your money goes by assigning categories or envelopes for each type of expense.
+With so many budgeting styles, it can be hard to find the method that’s right for you.
+Fortunately, the envelope budgeting method is a straightforward way to curb your spending and save money— regardless of your income and long-term financial goals.
+Also known as the cash envelope system (or just the envelope system), this budgeting style allows you to control where your money goes by assigning categories or envelopes for each type of expense.

 Ready to learn more about the envelope method and see if it's right for you?